ZZZOnline/Side-information/README.md

-code environment configurations can be set from env.yml
+code is implemented on pytorch and pytorch-lightning, all environment configurations can be set from env.yml